+Hello!
+I am a licensed clinical social worker and a Certified Advanced Enneagram Spectrum Teacher (type 5).
 As an empath myself, I find myself drawn to other highly sensitive people and empaths.
-If you too are an empath, or in a helping field like nursing, teaching, a doctor, or therapist, we may be a good fit to work together.
-We will work on setting boundaries, saying no, asking for help, turning off that pesky inner critic, and find ways to be compassionate and kind to yourself - all the things that empaths find challenging to do.
+If you too are an HSP/empath, or in a helping field like nursing, teaching, a doctor, or therapist, we may be a good fit to work together.
+Maybe you are struggling with intrusive or ruminating thoughts, feeling scattered, isolated, or having a hard time prioritizing YOU, or have forgotten about what really makes you happy.
+Empaths and HSP need their down time to recharge and I find most empaths to be quite creative but when life takes over those things take a back seat.
+We will work on setting boundaries, saying no, asking for help, turning down the volume to that pesky inner critic (and dare I say, maybe even come to appreciate that voice), getting reconnected with things that previously brought joy.
+We will find ways to be compassionate and kind to yourself - all the things that empaths find challenging to do.

 Asking for help can be hard and takes courage and vulnerability.
 I believe the therapeutic relationship should come from a place of curiosity, empathy, and a little humor thrown in.
 I hope to provide a space where you can give voice to the inner dialogue while also building on the resources and skills you already have to be able to sit with and/or challenge that voice.